-3. Based upon the facts described below, Duke Mulberry and IMCA respectfully request the Commission's declaration that:
+3. Based upon the facts described below, Duke New Smyrna respectfully requests the Commission's declaration that:

-A. Duke Mulberry, as an Exempt Wholesale Generator selling power from merchant plant capacity, and IMCA, as a self-generator leasing an undivided interest in their proposed power plant, are entitled to apply for a determination of need for their proposed power plant.
+A. Duke New Smyrna Beach Power Company, L.L.P., as a FERC-regulated public utility under the Federal Power Act and as an Exempt Wholesale Generator selling power at wholesale in interstate commerce from merchant plant capacity, is entitled to apply for a determination of need for the proposed power plant.

-In the alternative, Duke Mulberry and IMCA seek the Commission's declaration that:
+In the alternative, Duke New Smyrna seeks the Commission's declaration that:

-B. No determination of need is required for Duke's and IMCA's proposed power plant.
+B. No determination of need is required for Duke New Smyrna's proposed power plant.